Table of Contents

 Heat—It’s HOT here in the summer

-The summer months in Spain are very hot (90+ degrees)-whichever weather channel that gave an average of less than 80 degrees can kiss my ----.
+The summer months in Spain are very hot (90+ degrees)-whichever weather channel gave an average of fewer than 80 degrees can kiss my —-.
 Air conditioning isn’t exactly the norm here either.
 Of course, if you’re staying in your traditional resort-like hotels, this will not be an issue, but if you’re traveling on a budget, it may be a bit more complicated to find.
 It’s a dry heat, so that’s a bit of a reprieve.
 It rains very little this time of year as well.
-So, take a look at the temps below, add about 10 degrees, see what you’re comfortable with and plan accordingly.
-The evenings are gorgeous, you purely have to determine how to work around the heat of rest of the day.
+So, take a look at the temps below, add about 10 degrees, see what you’re comfortable with, and plan accordingly.
+The evenings are gorgeous, you purely have to determine how to work around the heat of the rest of the day.

-A complication I have found, based upon my US eating schedule, is that Spain is not even close to being the same.
+A complication I have found, based on my US eating schedule, is that Spain is not even close to being the same.
 The mealtimes appear to work with the extended daylight and temperatures.
-The reason this is important is because when our bellies may get hungry, you may not find a restaurant that is actually open.
-They tend to shut down their restaurants until around 2pm, open up for lunch from 2-4pm and shut down again until around 9pm.
+The reason this is important is that when our bellies get hungry, we may not find a restaurant that is actually open.
+They tend to shut down their restaurants until around 2 p.m., open up for lunch from 2-4 p.m., and shut down again until around 9 p.m.
 You can find various snack bars and other more touristy places open to eat, but a majority of locations will follow these mealtimes.

 As with the American culture, tipping is more or less expected with any form of a sit-down meal.
 In Spain, this is not the case.
 The servers will bring the ticket and close you out right at the table.
-There is not a place on the bill to tip, so if you do, it would be in cash.
-If you are at a fancy meal you could chose to tip up to 10%, but it is not common.
+There is no place on the bill to tip, so if you do, it would be in cash.
+If you are at a fancy meal you could choose to tip up to 10%, but it is not common.

 The water here is safe to drink from the tap.
 Enough said.